IHE/PCC.QEDm/input/pagecontent/issues.md

 |                             |                          | Location &rarr; not considered                  |
 {:.grid .table-striped}

-&rarr**Resolution:** Only a core-set of FHIR resources will be considered, consequently only a limited number of options are going to be specified.
+&rarr; **Resolution:** Only a core-set of FHIR resources will be considered, consequently only a limited number of options are going to be specified.
 See the table above.

 **QEDm_005: Managing reconciliation of Data Elements**